MicrosoftDocs/power-platform/power-platform/admin/power-platform-advisor.md

 To shut down a site:

 1. Select one or more sites from the list and select **Shut down**.
-1. After you confirm the shut down operation, the selected sites are shut down.
+1. After you confirm the shutdown operation, the selected sites are shut down.

 > [!NOTE]
 > Once an action is taken, it takes up to one day for the sites to be removed from the list.